The Orphan's Tales: In the Night Garden

+For the unrelated children's TV series with the same name and 100 episodes, see In The Night Garden.

 Because of the strange tattoos around her eyes, a girl lives alone in the Sultan's gardens until the young prince dares to speak to her.
 When he visits, she tells him the stories that are inked on her skin.

 The novel is split into two books, which revolve around two different casts of characters who inhabit the same world.
 Some characters appear in both books - as well as in the sequel, In the Cities of Coin and Spice; for example, the myths of the Stars run through numerous stories.

 Book of the Steppe: Prince Leander escapes his castle in search of adventure.
 Once he is on the road, he kills a goose for food and is accosted by a witch who accuses him of murdering her daughter.
 As he tries to redeem himself, he learns about the witch's life on the steppe, quests for the skin of a beast, and discovers the truth of his family's history.

 Book of the Sea: In the bitter cold of an icy country, to pass the time as they work, Sigrid the Netweaver tells a girl called Snow how she got her name: When she was young, she joined a group of monks traveling back to their temple and eventually entered into a temple of her own.
 Desperate to see the story to its conclusion, Snow convinces Sigrid to continue her quest to find the original Saint Sigrid.